pradeepgadde/blog/_posts/2022-10-02-google-cloud-fundamentals.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/gcp-10.png)

-The **External IP addresses** for both VM instances are ephemeral.
+The **External IP addresses** for VM instances are ephemeral.
 If an instance is stopped, any ephemeral external IP addresses assigned to the instance are released back into the general Compute Engine pool and become available for use by other projects.
 When a stopped instance is started again, a new ephemeral external IP address is assigned to the instance.